 There are also some other groups/agencies that may be able to help with other childcare.

-The disability information officer can help if you are having difficulties finding what you need.
-They can find childcare to meet your needs and will contact childcare providers for you if needed.
-The disability information officer will collect basic information about your child and family's needs.
+The Disability Information Officer can help if you are having difficulties finding what you need.
+They will try to help you find childcare to meet your needs and will contact childcare providers for you if needed.
+They will collect basic information about your child and family's needs.
 They'll use this information to shortlist possible childcare providers for you.